IohannRabeson/tmignore-rs/README.md

 The `threads` count.
 0 means the count of threads is not limited and the max will be choose.

 ### `debounce_duration`
-Debounce duration, a delay allowing to collect similar events and process them all once.
-Default is 5 seconds.
+Debounce duration, a delay allowing to collect similar events and process them all at once.
+Default is 2 seconds.
 Example of values: `60s`, `10m`, `1h30m`.

 ## Coverage
 I'm using [Tarpaulin](https://github.com/xd009642/tarpaulin) to measure test coverage.
-When developing run tarpaulin before doing changes, then run it with your changes and tarpaulin will tell you how the coverage progressed.
+When developing run tarpaulin before doing changes, then run it later with your changes and tarpaulin will tell you how the coverage progressed.

 ![Coverage chart](https://codecov.io/gh/IohannRabeson/tmignore-rs/graphs/tree.svg?token=B5Q69GVFGN)